Skip to main content

 National Institutes of Health Grant Research Assistants

-Bentley has been awarded its first National Institutes of Health (NIH) grant as a primary awardee for a 3-year, student focused research project titled “COVID-19 Vaccine Uptake & Risk Mitigation Behaviors: Understanding the Role of Institutional Trust.”
+Bentley was awarded its first National Institutes of Health (NIH) grant as a primary awardee for a 3-year, student focused research project titled “COVID-19 Vaccine Uptake & Risk Mitigation Behaviors: Understanding the Role of Institutional Trust.”
 You can learn more about the grant via this Bentley news story.

 Valente Center Undergraduate Health Researchers

-The Center for Health and Business sponsors two Valente undergraduate researchers whose research proposal is related to health.
-Health is defined very broadly and topics considered can include, but are not limited to, healthcare systems and administration, health-related technology and innovation, patient experience and health care information and how biological, psychological and social factors impact health.
+The CHB sponsored undergraduate researchers through a Valente Center program whose research was related to health.
+Health was defined very broadly, and topics considered included, but were not limited to, healthcare systems and administration, health-related technology and innovation, patient experience and health care information, and how biological, psychological, and social factors impacted health.

 Rene Umaña '26 - Finance Major